Getting Started with Workforce Management

 Creating a Location

-A venue or site where employees are scheduled is typically one location, although there may be cases where multiple locations belong to a venue or site.
 For example, a store might have multiple departments which might require multiple schedule locations as each department is scheduled separately.
 Another example is a restaurant that might group employees into two schedules such as front of house and back of house.

-To create a Location, go to Setup > Location then follow the prompts.
+To create a location, go to Setup > Location, then follow the prompts.

 Setting Up Jobs

-To learn more about Jobs, see Jobs.
+To learn more, see Jobs.

 Setting Up Wages